 Don't be an NPC

-"NPC" stands for "Non-Player Character" and was originally used to describe characters in video games who kind of just hover around and do nothing.
+"NPC" stands for "Non-Player Character" and was originally used to describe characters in video games who kind of just hover around and follow a rigid, predictable script in their behaviors.
 In gen-z slang, it's often used as a metaphor to describe someone who is perceived as lacking independent thought or personal agency.

-I walk into my apartment complex's gym, and there are a bunch of sweaty people working out in the dark, with the fans off.
+I sometimes walk into my community's gym, and find a bunch of people working out in the dark, with the fans off.

 The first person walks in and thinks, "dang, the lights and fans are off today" and proceeds with their workout.